Six Bullets (2007 film)

-Six Bullets is an independent short western film written and directed by Graham Killeen.
+Six Bullets is an independent short western film written and directed by Graham Killeen and starring Steven Koehler.
 The film's narrative centers on a family torn apart by the work of an evil demon.
 It was Killeen's directorial debut and is credited with earning him the "Best Local Filmmaker" award from the Milwaukee Newspaper Shepherd Express in 2006.

-Signal Fire Films funded the film and is currently submitting it to the American film festival circuit.
+Signal Fire Films, a small company in West Bend, formed by members of the local theater community, funded the film.

 Production

 The first draft of the script was completed by Killeen in Wisconsin in January 2004.
 Various rewrites, preproduction meetings, and funding meetings took up the bulk of Killeen's time until filming began in earnest in May 2005 and concluded in November 2006.

+In October 2004, local authorities gave approval for filming on North Beach in Port Washington, Wisconsin.
 Filming was primarily in Southeastern Wisconsin, but some second unit photography was completed in South Dakota and Minnesota.
 The earliest versions of the film were audience tested in June 2006, after which the film was drastically re-edited and completed in February 2007.
 Special visual effects were created by Little Fish Digital Studios in Wisconsin, and audio was completed by Brandaudio in Minnesota.